smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part2.md

 <br>

 ### User Research:
 The interviews provided valuable feedback.
-While I’ve summarized high-level findings here, reference the table below for full notes.
+While I’ve summarized high-level findings here, reference the table below for full notes.<br>
 <br>
 <b>Takeaways and themes: </b>
 -	<b>Establish a more unified color theme:</b> The palette at present doesn’t elevate the text and data narrative, so I need to settle upon a theme that will complement my story.